-As third-party software, such as operating systems, ages, it becomes increasingly difficult for cPanel, Inc. to provide the support and level of functionality that our customers expect.
+As third-party software, such as operating systems, ages, it becomes increasingly difficult for cPanel, L.L.C. to provide the support and level of functionality that our customers expect.
 To ease this difficulty, we have established an End of Life (EOL) policy for both third-party software and Operating Systems (OS).
-An EOL date indicates when cPanel, Inc. will cease to provide support for that version of the third-party software.
+An EOL date indicates when cPanel, L.L.C. will cease to provide support for that version of the third-party software.

 We will retain software without an explicit EOL policy as long as the demand and business need is present.